maestro-server/webdocs/docs/developer/architecture/analytics.rst

 Analytics Maestro
 -----------------

-Analytics App are responsable to get the dependency tree and do a diagram:
+Accountant to get and create a application dependency tree and build diagrams:

-- Create bussiness diagram
+- Create business graphs
-- Drawing
+- Drawing diagrams

 ----------